 Forget about manual focus.
 The hard plastic focus grip is way out on the end of the lens and extends with the front elements.
 The non-extending, rubber focus grips on the later lenses are better except for the sunken, stiff one on the 70-210 f/3.5-4.5.

 The metal and plastic hoods are identical to those found on the 75-300.
 The similar clip-on hoods from the 70-210 f/4.5-4.5 and 100-300 lenses will attach in normal orientation to this lens, but interfere with the focus ring when reversed for storage.
 The little Sony ALC-SH111 and larger ALC-SH102 hoods also fit--the later a bit loosely.

-Overall this is a bargain-priced, semi-professional quality zoom lens and highly recommended.
+Overall this is a bargain-priced quality zoom that works well enough.